 In Module 1 program participants will undergo a process of self-analysis through utilization of a comprehensive personal assessment.
 As the assessment will serve as a foundation for understanding the unique value each individual brings to their leadership roles, participants will spend Module 1 exploring their personal leadership styles, motivations, and preferences, as well as considering what type of leader they want to be.

 CloseIn Module 5 participants will be introduced to an organized framework to investigate the nature of conflict.
 Through self-assessment and analysis, participants will have the opportunity to explore how they most often respond to conflict and whether this serves them well.
-This module will also explore where and why conflict often arises in the context of individual preferences and styles, as well as various ways to analyze a situation towards understanding the root cause of the perceived conflict so that one can better choose how to approach the situation, if at all.

-CloseIn Module 6 6 participants will continue their investigation of the sources of conflict, reflecting on the internal factors that may cause conflict within them outside the original issue at hand.
-This module will also introduce additional ways to explore a conflict that will lead to a better understanding of the factors involved in the conflict that most need to be addressed.
+CloseIn Module 6 participants will explore the underlying sources of conflict, reflecting on the internal factors that may cause conflict within them outside the original issue at hand.
+Participants will consider where and why conflict often arises in the context of individual preferences and styles, and learn various ways to analyze a situation towards understanding the root cause of the perceived conflict so that one can better choose how to approach the situation, if at all.
 Additionally, participants will discuss how best to communicate with individuals with different styles/preferences during times of conflict.

 CloseIn Module 7 participants will learn a process through which they can identify if a difficult conversation needs to be had, and how they can approach challenging conversations while preserving and even strengthening relationships.
-Through small group activities they will practice what they have learned.
+Additionally, participants will discuss how best to communicate with individuals with different styles/preferences during times of conflict.
+Through case studies and small group activities they will practice what they have learned.

 CloseIn Module 8 participants will present and analyze case studies that highlight relevant challenges that they and others may encounter.
 By applying the knowledge they have gained in the first seven program modules, participants will work with each other to suggest approaches to dealing with the challenges discussed.
 In addition to discussing best approaches to the conflicts highlighted in the case studies, participants will practice different ways to give feedback and consider which approaches work best for different individuals, including themselves.

-CloseIn Module 9 program participants will explore how to influence without title or authority through first assessing their current style of influencing others and subsequently examining their level of influencing success.
+CloseIn Module 9 9 program participants will explore how to influence without title or authority through first assessing their current style of influencing others and subsequently examining their level of influencing success.

 CloseIn Module 10 participants build on what they learned about their influencing style through exploring the importance and role of stakeholders in achieving long-term goals.
 They will practice a framework for assessing whom and how they need to influence in any give situation so they can enter any discussion fully prepared to speak to the interests of the various stakeholders and to listen to what their stakeholders have to say, with the ultimate goal of successfully influencing their stakeholders and further strengthening relationships at the same time.

-CloseDr.
-Diane Klotz is Director of the Office of Education, Training, & International Services, and Associate Dean of Administration and Professional Development in the Graduate School of Biomedical Sciences at Sanford Burnham Prebys Medical Discovery Institute in La Jolla, CA. In this position Diane oversees a team responsible for creating and delivering innovative programs to support the professional growth and complement the scientific education and training of Sanford Burnham Prebys graduate students and postdoctoral researchers.
+Dr. Diane Klotz is Chief Learning Officer, and Associate Dean of Administration and Professional Development in the Graduate School of Biomedical Sciences at Sanford Burnham Prebys Medical Discovery Institute in La Jolla, CA. In this position Diane oversees a team responsible for creating and delivering innovative programs to support the professional growth and complement the scientific education and training of Sanford Burnham Prebys graduate students and postdoctoral researchers.
 She also participates in institute-wide efforts in strategic planning with respect to education and training initiatives, and serves as an advisor to faculty on education and training best practices and to executive leadership on education and training policy.
 Most recently, Diane was selected to lead a new Sanford Burnham Prebys initiative to develop a leadership competencies model and new leadership development program for all employees.

 Diane received her PhD in Molecular and Cellular Biology from Tulane University, and pursued her postdoctoral research training at the National Institute of Environmental Health Sciences (NIEHS, NIH).
 Diane’s research focused on cross-talk between steroid hormone receptor and growth factor signaling pathways in the female reproductive tract.
 Outside the lab, Diane served as a member and chair of the NIEHS postdoctoral association and was a member and chair of the National Postdoctoral Association (NPA) Board of Directors, where she remains active as chair of the NPA Advisory Council.
 Diane has served on the NIH study sections for the NIH Broadening Experience in Scientific Training (BEST) Award program and served as a member of the NIH BEST External Scientific Panel of advisors.

 Diane’s career path has been shaped by her observations of and experiences with how scientific organizations function and how scientific leaders strive to effect change and make progress.
 Her focus in the education and training of scientists at all levels and in all career paths is on helping scientists find their voices as high impact leaders who are able to guide their teams with compassion, clarity, vision, and intent.
 Toward this end, Diane worked with academic labs, professional associations, and biotech companies towards developing high-performing teams and cultures that support them.
-Diane is a certified DiSC® facilitator, Influence Style Indicator™ facilitator, and MBTI® practitioner, and has achieved comprehensive certification in Conflict Management and Change Management from Kilmann Diagnostics, along with a certificate for Negotiation and Leadership from the Harvard Program on Negotiation.
+Diane is a certified DiSC® facilitator, Influence Style Indicator™ facilitator, Leadership Process: Motivating Achievement facilitator, and MBTI® practitioner, and has achieved comprehensive certification in Conflict Management and Change Management from Kilmann Diagnostics, along with a certificate for Negotiation and Leadership from the Harvard Program on Negotiation.

 Nisha received her PhD in Biochemistry from the University of Colorado at Boulder where she elucidated the primase-polymerase enzyme mechanism in Herpes Simplex Virus-1 DNA replication initiation.
 As a postdoc at the National Institute for Environmental Health Sciences (NIEHS), she analyzed the structure-function relationship of DNA polymerase beta and the misincorporation of ribonucleotides during DNA repair.
 Nisha is passionate about creating and developing innovative programs for early career PhDs that complement the education and research training they receive to provide them with the necessary tools to successfully achieve their research and career goals.
 This desire stems from her own graduate education and postdoctoral training experience as well as her time spent as Chair of the NIEHS Trainees Assembly, the NIEHS postdoctoral association.